snsttr/diwa/docs/README.md

 accessible for yourself or the persons you want to use it.

 ## How to contribute?
-Feel free to fork DIWA or open pull requests on github: https://github.com/snsttr/diwa/
+Feel free to fork DIWA or open [pull requests](https://github.com/snsttr/diwa/pulls) on github.

 ## Where can I report Issues?
-Please use our github Project to report Issues: https://github.com/snsttr/diwa/issues/
+Please use our github Project to [report Issues](https://github.com/snsttr/diwa/issues/).

 ## License
 See [LICENSE.md](../LICENSE.md)